 View a photo & video slideshow preview embedded here.
-Click here if it is not visible, and/or to view it larger in a new window (recommended).
-And visit the product details page for a downloadable, 4-page PDF excerpt starring Twain & Einstein!
+Click here if it is not visible, and/or to view it larger in a new window (HIGHLY recommended).
+And at our product info page, download a 12-page PDF excerpt!

 View a photo & video slideshow preview embedded here.
 Click here if it is not visible, and/or to view it larger in a new window (recommended).
-And visit the product details page for a downloadable, 19-page PDF excerpt containing the first three stories!
+And at our product info page, read the entire first chapter as a 15-page downloadable PDF!

 Register and Login to receive full member benefits, including members-only special offers, commenting privileges on Flog!
 The Fantagraphics Blog, newsletters and special announcements via email, and stuff we haven't even thought of yet.
 Membership is free and spam-free, so Sign Up Today!